ThisIsAkriti/Adoptly/server/Readme.md

 #### Mongoose - Elegant library for Connecting our Node application to mongoDb Database
 - install mongoose (use docs)
 - create folder config > databse.js
-- and connect to db
+- and connect to db(updated password of mongodb)